Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QBE1Xl94s9o,137.04,145.92.md

 ### Transcript

-> I own it on Epic so we don't know this for sure yet but at this point we don't
+> I own it on Epic so we don't know this for sure yet but at this point we don't really see how that's gonna happen